-The latest application for the Access Code 3.0 class is open.
-The first two cohorts will launch in June and the second two will launch in August.
+The latest application for the Access Code 4.0 class is open.
+The final deadline for all applications is June 12, 2017.

-I can’t commit to the 9-month course.
+I can’t commit to the 10-month course.
 Do you have any other courses?

 At this time, we do not offer any shorter courses.
 We recommend looking into free online resource, such as Tree House (available with a membership to the Queens Public Library).
 Additionally, we periodically host introductory workshops to a wide variety of technical topics through the Queens Tech Meetup.
 You can find more information here.

 I don’t have an iPhone or an Android phone.
 Will I need to buy one for the class?
 What equipment do I need for the class?

 We will provide you with any equipment (laptops and phones) you do not have for the purposes of creating iOS or Android apps.
 Our classroom space is also available 24/7 for Access Code participants.

 The Access Code Curriculum